Irvin M. Cohen: Lithium

-Lithium's psychoactive properties had first been described in 1949 by John Cade, an Australian, with significant advances further described by Danish scientists in 1954.
+Lithium's psychoactive properties had first been described in 1949 by John Cade, an Australian, with significant advances further described by Danish scientists Mogens Schou and Poul Baastrup in 1954.
 In the United States, research progress was delayed due to the unfortunate circumstance that six months before the publication of Cade's research, lithium salts had been approved as a "taste substitute" for table salt, "leading to a number of severe poisonings and some deaths."

 In the United States, it was not until 1970 that the American Psychiatric Association Lithium Task Force of America, "William Bunney, Irvin Cohen, Jonathan Cole, Ronald Fieve, Samuel Gershon, Robert Prien, and Joseph Tupin, after repeated meetings over 2 years, advised the FDA to approve the use of lithium carbonate for the treatment of mania, and lithium officially became available in the pharmacy."
 These psychopharmacologists, working in New York and Galveston, established a framework for the safe dispensation of Lithium as a treatment for mood, manic episodes, and bipolar disorder.
 "The overall impact of lithium at this point was to revolutionize diagnosis and treatment in psychiatry."
 Cohen, chair of the Lithium Task Force, was a key voice here, as well as in the crafting of the Lithium Task Force's influential 1975 status report.